wanglin2/mind-map-docs/src/en/index.md

   - title: Easy to use
     details: Ready to use out of the box, easy to get started, rich in configuration, and clear documentation.
   - title: It's both a JS library and a tool
-    details: Not only is it a framework independent JS library, but it also provides a fully functional web version and client-side mind mapping tool.
+    details: Not only is it a framework independent JS library, but it also provides a fully functional web version and client-side mind mapping software.
 ---